yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 This project benefits all parties involved—that's the key feature.

 ---

+## 【Slide 9】Specifications of BR580JG
+---

+## 【Slide 10】Sales feature
+---

+## 【Slide 11】Demand
+---
-## 【Slide 9】What We Can Provide: "Project Starter Kit"
+## 【Slide 12】What We Can Provide: "Project Starter Kit"
 1:13

 You might be thinking, "But starting from scratch would be difficult, wouldn't it?"